u7day/Neighbourhood-Map/README.md

 How to Search Places:

-1. To search the tourist places in Himachal Pradesh, open Start.html and see all the places.
+1. To initiate the project, open Start.html and see all the places.

 2. In case you want to filter the list, type the place name in the search box.